-ACTION STEP DESCRIPTION PERFORMANCE MEASURE TIMELINE LEADER NOTES 8.5a Maintain data dictionary in compliance with current NEMSIS standards Update of Florida Data Dictionary to reflect NEMSIS V3.5 Percent of EMS runs that are NEMSIS compliant Annually FDOH FY22/23 NEMSIS Project: 253 of 306 licensed agencies submitting to EMSTARS, of which 253 (100%) of the EMSTARS reporting agencies are submitting by V3 standards.
-FY22/23 NEMSIS Project: Objective- Published Florida Data Dictionary to reflect NEMSIS V3.5 12/2021 8.5b Implement training on current data dictionary standards Conduct work sessions to continue to maintain Florida data standards, business rules and implementation of best practices consistent with NEMSIS.
-Number of trainings conducted Annually FDOH Formal adoption of Florida V3.5 data dictionary by 7/1/22 Anticipate training on V3.5 to begin March 2023 and continue on a quarterly basis Continuing quarterly EMSAC BioSpatial Training: FY22/23 NEMSIS Project: - 2 completed EMSAC Data Committee work sessions on 9/13/22 and 1/18/23 - Participated in biweekly Technical advisory calls; NEMSIS TAC and NASEMSO annual meetings TBD.
-FY22 NEMSIS Project- Anticipate 2 additional EMSAC Data Committee work sessions and continued participation in NEMSIS TAC and NASEMSO annual meetings.
-8.5c Track the percent of EMS runs that are in compliance with the current NEMSIS standard Number of EMS submitting agencies transitioned to current standard FY22 NEMSIS Project: 253 of 306 licensed agencies submitting to EMSTARS, of which 253 (100%) of the EMSTARS reporting agencies are submitting by V3 standards.
+ACTION STEP DESCRIPTION PERFORMANCE MEASURE TIMELINE LEADER NOTES 8.5a Maintain data dictionary in compliance with current NEMSIS standards.
+Update of Florida Data Dictionary to reflect NEMSIS V3.5 Percent of EMS runs that are NEMSIS compliant Annually FDOH FY22/23 NEMSIS Project: 253 of 306 licensed agencies submitting to EMSTARS, of which 253 (100%) of the EMSTARS reporting agencies are submitting by V3 standards.
+FY22/23 NEMSIS Project: Objective- Published Florida Data Dictionary to reflect NEMSIS V3.5 12/2021 FY23/24 NEMSIS Project: 286 of 325 licensed agencies submitting to EMSTARS, of which 205 (71.8%) of the EMSTARS reporting agencies are submitting by V3.5 standards.
+FY23/25 NEMSIS Project: Objective- Published update to Florida Data Dictionary to reflect NEMSIS V3.5 with Florida business rule changes and element updates.
+10/23 and 6/24 8.5b Implement training on current data dictionary standards.
+Conduct work sessions to continue to maintain Florida data standards, business rules and implementation of best practices consistent with NEMSIS.
+Number of trainings conducted Annually FDOH Formal adoption of Florida V3.5 data dictionary by 7/1/22 Anticipate training on V3.5 to begin March 2023 and continue on a quarterly basis.
+Continuing quarterly EMSAC BioSpatial Training: FY22/23 NEMSIS Project: - 2 completed EMSAC Data Committee work sessions on 9/13/22 and 1/18/23. - Participated in biweekly Technical advisory calls; NEMSIS TAC and NASEMSO annual meetings TBD.
+FY22 NEMSIS Project- Anticipate 2 additional EMSAC Data Committee work sessions and continued participation in NEMSIS TAC and NASEMSO annual meetings FY23/24 Continuing quarterly EMSAC BioSpatial Training: - 2 completed EMSAC Data Committee work sessions on 10/23, 1/24.

+Participated in biweekly Technical advisory calls; NEMSIS TAC annual meeting 10/23 and NASEMSO annual meeting 5/24 8.5c Track the percent of EMS runs that are in compliance with the current NEMSIS standard Number of EMS submitting agencies transitioned to current standard FY22 NEMSIS Project: 253 of 306 licensed agencies submitting to EMSTARS, of which 253 (100%) of the EMSTARS reporting agencies are submitting by V3 standards.
+FY23/24 NEMSIS Project: 286 of 325 licensed agencies submitting to EMSTARS, of which 205 (71.8%) of the EMSTARS reporting agencies are submitting by V3.5 standards.

-Objective 9: Improve timeliness of traffic records systems by December 2021.
+Objective 9: Improve timeliness of traffic records systems by December 2026.